dmerthe/empyric/docs/instruments.rst

 Instruments
 ===========

-An instrument is generally a collection of knobs and meters that you set and measure, respectively, through an adapter (see :ref:`adapters-section`).
+An instrument, both physically and within Empyric, is essentially an ensemble of knobs that you set and meters that you measure.
+Commands to perform these actions are mediated by an adapter (see :ref:`adapters-section`).
 The methods for setting knobs are of the format, ``set_knob`` or ``set('knob')``, where ``knob`` is the name of the knob.
 Similarly, measuring a meter is done by calling the instrument's ``measure_meter`` or ``measure('meter')`` methods, where ``meter`` is the name of the meter.

 It is also possible to read a knob value from an instrument by calling the ``get_knob`` method of the instrument, if it has one.
-Otherwise, the last known value of the knob can obtained by retrieving the corresponding attribute of the instrument, e.g. ``power_supply.voltage`` to get the last known setpoint of knob ``voltage`` on the instrument ``power_supply``.
+Otherwise, the last known value of the knob can obtained by retrieving the corresponding attribute of the instrument, e.g. ``instrument.knob`` to get the last known setpoint of ``knob`` on the ``instrument``.

-Each instrument has a one or more supported adapters, found by retrieving the ``supported_adapters`` attribute of the class.
+Each instrument has a one or more supported adapters, found by retrieving the ``supported_adapters`` attribute of the class; each element of this tuple contains the adapter class and any non-default settings of that adapter required to communicate with this  instrument.

-The instruments listed in the collection below are supported by the empyric module, and are subclasses of the ``Instrument`` class:
+The supported instruments listed below are subclasses of the ``Instrument`` class:

 .. autoclass:: empyric.collection.instrument.Instrument
    :members:
+   :undoc-members:

-An instance on an instrument from the collection below can be initialized by importing from ``empyric.instruments``.
+An instance of an instrument from the collection of instruments below can be initialized by importing from ``empyric.instruments``.
 For example, instantiating a Keithley 2400 sourcemeter is done with the command sequence,

 .. code-block::